-- Keeping the device password-protected strong passwords are at least 8 characters, with a combination of upper and lower-case letters, numbers and special characters (e.g. asterisk or currency symbol) - Ensuring their hard drive is encrypted this means if the device is lost or stolen, no one can access the files stored on the hard drive by attaching it to a new device - Making sure the device locks if left inactive for a period of time - Not sharing the device among family or friends - Installing anti-virus and anti-spyware software - Keeping operating systems up to date by always installing the latest updates
+- Keeping the device password-protected strong passwords are at least 8 characters, with a combination of upper and lower-case letters, numbers and special characters (e.g. asterisk or currency symbol) or, on iPad a 6 digit passcode. - Ensuring their hard drive is encrypted this means if the device is lost or stolen, no one can access the files stored on the hard drive by attaching it to a new device - Making sure the device locks if left inactive for a period of time - Not sharing the device among family or friends - Installing anti-virus and anti-spyware software where appropriate - Keeping operating systems up to date by always installing the latest updates or requesting this from IT